What is Red Soil?

 Red Clay Soil

 Red clay soil is commonly known as Ultisols.
-They come under the twelve soil orders which were introduced by the United States Department of Agriculture Soil Taxonomy.
+They come under the twelve soil orders, which were introduced by the United States Department of Agriculture Soil Taxonomy.
 These are considered to be mineral soils that do not have any calcareous material present in them.
 These soils have 10% less weatherable minerals in the extremely top layer and also have a saturation base of less than 35% throughout the soil.
 You can find ultisols in tropical regions that experience humid temperatures.
-They are found in regions such as Africa, Asia and South America.
+They are found in regions such as Africa, Asia, and South America.

 Red Loam Soil

-According to researchers, this red loam soil is formed by the decomposition of granite, gneiss charnockite and diorite rocks.
-These soils are found to be cloddy, porous and deficient in concretionary materials.
-These soils don't have enough nitrogen, phosphorus and various organic materials.
+According to researchers, this red loam soil is formed by the decomposition of granite, gneiss charnockite, and diorite rocks.
+These soils are found to be cloddy, porous, and deficient in concretionary materials.
+These soils don't have enough nitrogen, phosphorus, and various organic materials.
 These soils contain a sufficient amount of potash.
 Red sandy loam soil is not good for agriculture because they are not that fertile.
-These soils are mainly found in Andhra Pradesh, Telangana, Karnataka, Eastern Tamil Nadu, Orissa, Jharkhand, Madhya Pradesh and many other states.
+These soils are mainly found in Andhra Pradesh, Telangana, Karnataka, Eastern Tamil Nadu, Orissa, Jharkhand, Madhya Pradesh, and many other states.

 Red Laterite Soil

 Red laterite soil is a type of soil that is considered as a brick also.
-This type of soils is rich in iron and aluminium.
+This type of soil is rich in iron and aluminium.
 They are usually formed in hot and wet tropical areas.
-These soils are red in colour because of the iron oxide content; this mineral gave the soil a red colouration.
+These soils are red because of the iron oxide content; this mineral gave the soil a red colouration.
 These soils are developed when the underlying parent rock starts intensive and prolonged weathering.
 The areas where you can find the majority of laterites are situated between the tropics of cancer and the tropics of Capricorn.
 Laterites are considered to be a source of aluminium ores.

 Red Yellow Soil

-Red yellow soil is a type of soil that is formed under broad-leaved forests.
+Red, yellow soil is a type of soil that is formed under broad-leaved forests.
 Generally, these types of forests are found in humid subtropical regions.
 These soils are believed to have an acid reaction within them.
 The humus content in these soils is significantly less as compared to other soils.
 The red-yellow colour of the soil is due to the presence of ferric hydroxide in the soil.
 As per many researchers, the thickness of these soil ranges between 30-70 cm.
 The thickness of these soils varies in different places.
-One can find these types of soil in China, the Southern United States, southeastern Australia and New Zealand.
+One can find these types of soil in China, the Southern United States, southeastern Australia, and New Zealand.

 Red Sandy Soil

-This type of soil is light, warm and dry.
+This type of soil is light, warm, and dry.
 They tend to have acidic content in them and are low in nutrients.
-Red sandy soil is generally known as light soils because of a high proportion of sand and less clay (clay always weighs more than sand).
+Red sandy soil is generally known as light soil because of a high proportion of sand and less clay (clay always weighs more than sand).
 These soils are easy to work with because they have water drainage that is quick most of the time.
 As these soils don't have a sufficient amount of nutrients and organic matters; thus, these soils are not preferable for cultivation.
 In simple words, these soils are poor fertility soils.
-These soils are found in regions where the rainfall is arid, semi-arid and humid.
+These soils are found in regions where the rainfall is arid, semi-arid, and humid.